Unitary Patent Court and the Global Patent Market

 Question mark on the Quality of a Patent Litigation

 The new unified court guarantees its user to provide them with the highest quality of proceeding and judgment which seems otherwise.
-The article 15 of UPCA mandates judges to be experienced in patent litigation.
+Article 15 of UPCA mandates judges to be experienced in patent litigation.
 There is also a training program of 120 hours for an inexperienced judge.
 The catch, however, is that there is no mandate of this type for the representative which means that a divorce attorney could represent a patent infringement case.

 This surely put a question mark on the proceedings.
 Given that an experienced party will choose an experienced attorney, however, the situation could be different for an independent patent owner or SME with little or no insights.